p0 allow

 • Project: GCP project ID

-• Outcome: Bob receives the viewer role on my-gcp-project for two weeks, sessions lasting up to 12 hours.
+• Outcome: Bob receives the viewer role on my-gcp-project for 2 weeks, sessions lasting up to 12 hours.

 3. SSH: Add to an Access Group